-Below are all light types' details supported by V-Ray for SketchUp.
+Below are all light types' details supported by V-Ray.
 Each light's content is different.
 Other then color, multiplier and shadow on/off, each also has Subdivs for shadow quality control, Photon Map for render quality control, Caustic Subdivs control and Bias for shadow offset.
-The difference is only with Point Light which has the ability to adjust the radius of shadows.
+The difference is only with Directional Light, Point Light and Spotlight which have the ability to adjust the radius of shadows.

-Point Lights are the ones that need to control the Decay itself: Linear, Inverse and Inverse Square.
+Point Light and Spotlight are the ones need to control the Decay itself: Linear, Inverse and Inverse Square.
 The last two Decay dramatically.
 So when using Inverse or Inverse Square, you must increase the multiplier.
-That means Point Lights are very much affected by the distance from an object, so it will take longer time to adjust these lights.
+That means Point Light and Spotlight are very much affected by the distance from an object, so it will take longer time to adjust these two lights.

-Rectangular Light
+Directional Light